mattmcspirit/azurestack/README.md

 * ASDK build **1.1808.0.97 (1808)**
 * Azure Stack PowerShell Module **1.4.0**

 **IMPORTANT** - this version of the ConfigASDK.ps1 script has been tested with ASDK build 1808, with Azure Stack PowerShell 1.4.0.
 Incompatibility with PowerShell 1.5.0 and the new AzureRMProfile 2018-03-01-hybrid, with the MySQL/SQL RP installation prevents the script from working fully.
+When the new MySQL/SQL RPs are released, an updated version of the ConfigASDK will be released that will use the newer PowerShell modules for installation.

 A version that supports the older ASDK builds (1803 etc) can be found in the archive folder, however this will not be maintained.
 You should upgrade to a later ASDK.

 Description
 -----------